averyrijos/logic/Theorems/Theorem: Λ-Invariance Convergence Theorem.md

 - **$\frac{dD_i}{dt} = r_{\text{inj}} + r_{\text{reg}} - r_{\text{deg}}$**: The rate of change of invariance density equals the sum of injection and regeneration rates minus the degradation rate.
 - **$D_i(t) = D_0 + (r_{\text{inj}} + r_{\text{reg}} - r_{\text{deg}}) \cdot t$**: Invariance density at time $t$ equals the initial density plus the net rate times $t$.
 - **$T_{\text{collapse}} = \frac{D_0 - \delta_{\min}}{r_{\text{deg}} - r_{\text{inj}} - r_{\text{reg}}}$**: Time until system collapse equals the difference between initial and minimum density divided by the excess of degradation rate over the sum of injection and regeneration rates.

+## Comprehensive Introduction

+The Λ-Invariance Convergence Theorem provides a unifying mathematical framework for understanding how invariance—stability, conservation, and coherence—arises and persists across diverse domains such as physics, biology, and information systems.
+At its core, the theorem asserts that every nontrivial invariant property observed in any system is ultimately rooted in a deeper, substrate-level invariance within a generative substrate denoted by $\Lambda$.
+This substrate serves as the foundational source of intelligibility, from which all coherent structures and laws emerge.

+The framework rigorously formalizes the mechanisms by which invariance is projected from the substrate to specific system instances, and introduces the concept of invariance density as a quantitative measure of system health.
+Through a series of theorems and corollaries, it establishes the necessary conditions for the persistence of invariance, the consequences of its loss, and the dynamic laws governing its evolution.
+The theory not only explains why conservation laws and stable traits exist, but also predicts how systems degrade and collapse when their connection to the substrate is severed.

+By integrating these principles, the Λ-Invariance Convergence Theorem offers a universal lens for analyzing the lifecycle of intelligible systems, providing tools to model resilience, vulnerability, and transformation.
+Its implications extend across disciplines, enabling researchers to assess the stability of physical laws, biological heredity, and information integrity within a single coherent framework grounded in substrate-level invariance.

 **Statement**